ashadria1/team-profile-generator/README.md

 ## How

 How did I build this?
 I used the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
 I used [File System npm package](https://github.com/OptimalBits/fs.js) to build the HTML page with data input by the user.
 I used the npm package [Jest 🃏 Delightful JavaScript Testing](https://www.npmjs.com/package/jest) to run unit tests.
+The demo video demonstrates the process of installing all these npm packages and running unit tests with npm run test.

+![Screenshot of Unit Tests passing] (Assets\Unit Tests Pass.PNG "Screenshot of Unit Tests passing")

 ### User input